redvers/pony-gtk3/docs/src/gtk3/GtkActionGroup.md

 {:txo, "none"} */

 fun get_name(): String =>
+"""
+Gets the name of the action group.
+"""
   var cstring_pony: Pointer[U8 val] ref = @gtk_action_group_get_name[Pointer[U8 val] ref](widget)
 var string_pony: String val = String.from_cstring(cstring_pony).clone()
   consume string_pony

 fun get_sensitive(): Bool =>
+"""
+Returns %TRUE if the group is sensitive.
+The constituent actions can only be logically sensitive (see gtk_action_is_sensitive()) if they are sensitive (see gtk_action_get_sensitive()) and their group is sensitive.
+"""
   @gtk_action_group_get_sensitive[Bool](widget)

 fun get_visible(): Bool =>
+"""
+Returns %TRUE if the group is visible.
+The constituent actions can only be logically visible (see gtk_action_is_visible()) if they are visible (see gtk_action_get_visible()) and their group is visible.
+"""
   @gtk_action_group_get_visible[Bool](widget)

 /* list_actions unavailable due to return typing issues